March Madness moves on to the Sweet 16: How to watch the best games, players

-The first two rounds of the NCAA Tournament are done, sending the bracket toward the Sweet 16.
+The first two rounds of the NCAA Tournament are done and the Sweet 16 has set a record.

-A bracket bereft of upsets will have a Sweet 16 all from power conferences, a first since the bracket expanded to 64 teams in 1985.
+A lack of upsets means that every team in the Sweet 16 is from a power conferences, a first since the bracket expanded to 64 teams in 1985.
 The Southeastern Conference set a record with 14 teams in the field and another by sending seven teams to the Sweet 16.
 That includes No. 1 overall seed Auburn, fellow top seed Florida and No. 2 seeds Tennessee and Alabama.

 One team not moving on: UConn.
 The Huskies' bid to win three straight championships ended with a 77-75 loss to Florida.